 Though we still supply large volumes of biofuel, they now account for a relatively small part of our business.
 Today our business is about supplying petrol and diesel, infrastructure and supply chain management services to the oil industry and to fuel retailers.

 Here’s how it happened:

-- July - Further insourcing of our haulage operations, taking the number of drivers employed in Greenergy to more than 200.
+- November - Following ongoing expansion of our in-house haulage operations, the number of drivers employed in Greenergy Flexigrid reaches 250.

 - June - Greenergy begins supplying ethanol in Canada.

 - May - Greenergy begins fuel supply to the NIsa branded forecourt.

 - March - New biodiesel pre-processing facility comes into operation.

 - February - Greenergy concludes branded wholesaler agreement with Esso and begins supplying Esso dealerships in Northern England, North Wales and Scotland.

 - December - Greenergy's biodiesel production plant achieves ISCC sustainability certification.